-A new farmers’ market is coming to the Airdrie area, as Prairie Horizon Fresh Market announced it will open at New Horizon Mall (NHM) later this summer.
+A new farmers’ market is coming to East Balzac, as Prairie Horizon Fresh Market announced it will open at New Horizon Mall (NHM) later this summer.

 Airdonians Ken Aylesworth and his wife Tracy will run the enterprise.
 The Aylesworths bring 15 years of experience in the farmers’ market industry in Calgary, having previously managed the Avenida Food Hall and Fresh Market and the Symons Valley Ranch Farmers Market.

 “We've had the good fortune to be involved in another number of other markets in the city and today is a very exciting day for New Horizon Mall and for Prairie Horizon Fresh Market,” said Aylesworth at an official announcement April 11 at NHM.